SyedMIrtazaHyder/Ubuntu-2023-on-Zynq-Zybo-Z710/README.md

 sudo apt-get install tofrodos iproute2 gawk gcc git make net-tools libncurses5-dev tftpd zlib1g-dev libssl-dev flex bison libselinux1 gnupg wget diffstat chrpath socat xterm autoconf libtool tar unzip texinfo zlib1g-dev gcc-multilib build-essential libsdl1.2-dev libglib2.0-dev screen pax gzip
 ```
 2. Download the Petalinux 2022.4 installer from the Xilinx website and follow the installation instructions provided.
-3. If some packages are not available they have to me manually installed.
+3. If some packages are not available they have to be manually installed.
 Information on the specific packages required by the Petalinux software can be found on https://docs.xilinx.com/r/en-US/ug1144-petalinux-tools-reference-guide/Steps-to-Set-Up-PetaLinux-Working-Environment

 ## Step 2: Prepare the SD Card
 1. Insert the SD card into your host computer.